DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/kotr_knockback.md

 ## Entering and leaving event area

 There are at least three ways to monitor presence of players in event area:
-* Check player's position on every damage event.
-Then compare it with given area.
+* Get player's position on every damage event.
+Then check if its inside a given area.
+	- Available on any map
-	+ Area can have any shape
+	- Area can have any shape
-	+ Available to any map
 	- Slow (compared to other methods)
 * Create trigger_multiple brush via Sourcemod, hook its OnTouch and OnEndTouch events
-	+ Available to any map
+	- Available on any map
-	+ Fast
+	- Afaik, can only have cuboid shape and {0, 0, 0} orientation
+	- Requires carefulness with creating and removing entities
-	- server error
+	- Genertes harmless server error on each brush creation
+	- Fast
+* Same as previous one, but create trigger_multiple on the map itself (with Hammer Editor)
+	- Available only to map creators
+	- Area can have any shape
+	- Fast

+This plugin uses map's kotr_knockback trigger.